JanPodzimek/TestingToolkit/README.md

 - **UserProcessor**
 - **TradeApiCaller**

-Each of them is described separately below.
+Each project is described below.

----

 ## First Run Setup

-Before you can use the app for the first time, please follow these steps:
+Before you can use the app, your login credentials have to be set:

 - **Download and extract** the app files.
 - **Run the executable** (`.exe`) file.
-- If `credentials.json` is **missing**, the app will automatically create a blank one **or** you can create it manually.
+- The app will automatically create a `credentials.json` file in app's root folder at first run time **or** you can create it manually before the first run.
 - If you create it manually, use the following format:

 ```json